mengxu-readme/mengxu-readme.github.io/_pages/about.md

 Building this website is among the many things that I’ve done to kick-start my academic career.
 In four years (2027), it’s going to be a perfect place to showcase my research experience and publications when I enter the job market to look for a tenure-track assistant professor position at a top research university.

 Please feel free to drop me an email or connect with me on LinkedIn!
-Have a wonderful day! <i class="fas fa-coffee"></i>
+Have a wonderful day! <i class="fa-solid fa-coffee"></i>